I’m a Celeb fans predict ‘awkward’ reunion between Maura and fellow campmate

 I’m a Celebrity… viewers are expecting something of an awkward encounter between Maura Higgins and her new campmate.

-The latest season of the ITV series is well underway with late arrivals Higgins and Reverend Richard Coles entering the jungle on Thursday’s episode (21 November).
+The latest season of the ITV series is well underway with late arrivals Higgins and Reverend Richard Coles entering the jungle on Thursday’s episode (21 November), which led to the best one-liner of the series yet.

 The Love Island star, 33, and priest, 62, are joining existing campmates including Coleen Rooney, GK Barry, Tulisa Contostavlos, Alan Halsall, and Oti Mabuse.